salujajaskeerat/ELP305-TribeD-documentation/index.md

 | 50     | Ritik Yadav              | 2019MT10759 | Member                                    | 1                               |
 | 51     | K Dinesh Reddy           | 2019EE10489 | Member                                    | 1                               |

-- This document was submitted on 2 Feb, 2022.
+- This document was submitted on 2 Feb 2022.
 - The person to contact for any clarification: Bhavya Yadav (Documentation Tribe Sub Coordinator, mt1190684@iitd.ac.in )

 [Back to Table of Contents](#table-of-contents)